 Philly Shipyard ASA (PHLY) is a company domiciled in Norway.
-These condensed interim consolidated financial statements for the three-month periods ended 31 March 2022 and 31 March 2021 are comprised of PHLY and its direct and indirect wholly-owned subsidiaries (collectively referred to herein as the Group), including Philly Shipyard, Inc. (PSI).
+These condensed interim consolidated financial statements for the three-month and year-to-date periods ended 30 June 2022 and 30 June 2021 are comprised of PHLY and its direct and indirect wholly-owned subsidiaries (collectively referred to herein as the Group), including Philly Shipyard, Inc. (PSI).